MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-preferences.md

 #### Scan exclusions

 Entities that have been excluded from the scan.
-Exclusions can be specified by full paths, extensions, or file names.
+Antivirus Exclusions can be specified by full paths, extensions, or file names.
 (Exclusions are specified as an array of items, administrator can specify as many elements as necessary, in any order.)

 |Description|Value|